FAQs

 4261 Fulton Parkway

-How can I get in touch with them?
-North Star Neighborhood Reentry Resource Center, or North Star, helps individuals who have been involved in the criminal justice system navigate through barriers to becoming law abiding, contributing members of their families and communities.
-Their services include employment readiness workshops, computer training, GED classes, alcohol and substance abuse classes and support, life skills training, a community clothes closet, benefits assistance, child support modification, vouchers for state IDs and birth certificates and more.
-A full range of their services are located here.
+North Star Neighborhood Reentry Resource Center, or North Star, is a One Stop Shop that helps individuals who have been involved in the criminal justice system navigate through barriers to becoming law abiding, contributing members of their families and communities.
+North Star provides information, referrals to services including employment readiness workshops, computer training, GED classes, alcohol and substance abuse classes and support, life skills training, a community clothes closet, benefit assistance, child support modification, vouchers for state IDs and birth certificates and more.
+A full range of their services are located at northstarreentry.org.

 Cleveland, OH 44103